-For the remaining ships the story works out somewhat different.
-Despite the fact that the allies increase their naval presence in the area the captains of the freighters HEIDELBERG (H. Spreckels) and TROJA (Adolf Boendel) decide to attempt an escape in the evening of 29 February 1940.
-Both ships leave Aruban neutral water under the cover of darkness and try to avoid any contact with allied naval vessels.
+Despite the fact that the allies increase their naval presence in the area the captains of the freighters HEIDELBERG (H. Spreckels) and TROJA (Adolf Boendel) decide, in accordance with the directive of the German Ministry of Transportation, to attempt an escape on the evening of 29 February 1940.
+Both ships leave Aruban neutral waters under the cover of darkness and try to avoid any contact with allied naval vessels.
 Given the fact that the allies were previously deceived by the CONSUL HORN they have no intention of making that same mistake.
 As a result of that their escape does not go unnoticed.

 The TROJA is quickly detected by the British Danae class Light Cruiser HMS DESPATCH under the command of Captain Poland.
 11 nautical miles West of Aruba the ship is intercepted.
 As soon as the captain of the TROJA realizes there is no escape he orders the crew to set fire to the ship to avoid capture of his ship and abandon her.

 The HEIDELBERG manages to evade the allies one more day.
 However on 2 March 1940 she is intercepted by another D-class Light Cruiser HMS DUNEDIN, commanded by Captain Lambe sixty miles west, southwest of the Windward Passage.
 As ordered by Berlin the captain of the HEIDELBERG is forced to scuttle his ship.
-The HEIDELBERG disappears beneath the waves around 5 P.M., the crewmembers are picked up by HMS DUNEDIN.
-The crewmembers of the HEIDELBERG as well as the TROJA are being detained in an internmentcamp (Camp Kingston) in Britsh Jamaica.
+The HEIDELBERG disappears beneath the waves around 5 P.M., the crew members are picked up by HMS DUNEDIN.
+The crew members of the HEIDELBERG as well as the TROJA are being detained in an internment camp (Camp Kingston) in British Jamaica.

 (note: according to an eyewitness on HMS Dunedin the Heidelberg was carrying the name HEEMSKERK – Holland which suggests the Heidelberg also tried to escape using a false identity).